 UK top 20 accountancy firm Kingston Smith is offering charities the chance to win a short animated film specifically created to promote their message – completely free of charge.
 The production of the film is worth an estimated £150,000, and will be suitable for any medium, including social media, online and TV.

 The film will be created by students and recent graduates of animation and VFX, who represent the exceptional rising talent of the industry across the UK, under the guidance of renowned industry professionals, as part of Bournemouth University and Arts University Bournemouth’s BFX Competition.
 The production of these films will be under the guidance of award-winning specialists from top production studios, whose work includes Star Wars, Avengers, Thor, Shaun the Sheep, X Men and Pirates of the Caribbean.

 Applying for the CVA is easy!
-Just answer the simple questions in our application form, which can be downloaded below, and email this to firstname.lastname@example.org.
+Just answer the simple questions in our application form and email firstname.lastname@example.org.

 Are you a small charity?